-Final reports

-Customise number of reports as required for example: 1 x environment branch, 1 x project file, 1 x regional library.

 The consultant will provide an ESRI shapefile of the revegetation area <or insert offset proposal area> as required as part of recording conditions of CPS 818 and CPS 817.
 The shapefile will need to be provided to the DER as part of the permits annual reporting conditions.